jordanduran/Ninth-Wave/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Ninth Wave Build Challenge

 You can view the live version of this repository here - https://ninthwavesearch.netlify.com/

-## Ninth Wave Build Challenge

-In the project directory, you can run:

 ### Suggestions & Search Experience